Underhill Society of America

-The Underhill Society of America is a non-profit family genealogical society that was organized in Brooklyn, New York, on June 16, 1892.
-The Society was incorporated in 1903.
+The Underhill Society of America is a non-profit family genealogical society that was organized in Brooklyn, New York City, on June 16, 1892.
+The society was incorporated in 1903.
 The purpose of the Underhill Society of America is to perpetuate the memory of Captain John Underhill and his descendants.
 Captain John Underhill was an important figure in Colonial America, having arrived from England in 1630 to form the colonial militia of the Massachusetts Bay Colony.
 He and his descendants served in important roles in American life from the military, to politics, business, finance, and industry.

 Myron Charles Taylor, an Underhill descendant and one time Chairman and CEO of U.S. Steel, made a major bequest to support the work of the Underhill Society of America and related organizations, including the Underhill Burying Ground and the New York Genealogical and Biographical Society.
 The Underhill Society of America collected and makes available information on genealogy, biography, and history, particularly as it relates to Captain John Underhill and his descendants.
 Their extensive archive is available to view by appointment at 30 West Main Street in Oyster Bay, New York.
-The Society also publishes periodicals and books, holds an Annual Meeting at different locations throughout the United States, and maintains an archive for the benefit of those seeking to conduct research and learn more about the Underhill family.
+The society also publishes periodicals and books, holds an annual meeting at different locations throughout the United States, and maintains an archive for the benefit of those seeking to conduct research and learn more about the Underhill family.

 History

-John Underhill (7 October 1597 – 21 July 1672) was an early English settler and soldier in the Massachusetts Bay Colony, the Province of New Hampshire, the New Haven Colony, New Netherland, and later the Province of New York.
+John Underhill (October 7, 1597 – July 21, 1672) was an early English settler and soldier in the Massachusetts Bay Colony, the Province of New Hampshire, the New Haven Colony, New Netherland, and later the Province of New York.
 From Baginton, Captain John Underhill died on 21 July 1672 and was buried on his own land in the Underhill Burying Ground in Locust Valley, New York.
 Over time nearly 300 of his descendants were buried in the family cemetery.

 Thomas Stewardson, Jr., made a pilgrimage on October 22, 1868 to discover the burial site of Captain John Underhill.
 During this visit he made a sketch of the site, a copy of which he later conveyed to William Underhill, Esq. of Wimbledon, England.
 In it Stewardson referred to "This pretty, but neglected graveyard" and how he "heard whilst there, of an intention to erect a Monument over the remains of 'Fighting John.'"

 The Underhill Society of America was founded in Brooklyn, New York, in 1892 by David Harris Underhill and other descendants of Captain John Underhill.
 The purpose of the Underhill Society of America initially was to establish a monument at the gravesite of the immigrant ancestor.
-William Wilson Underhill was selected as the first President of the Underhill Society of America and also Chairman of the Monument Committee.
+William Wilson Underhill was selected as the first president of the Underhill Society of America and also chairman of the Monument Committee.
 By the time of their third meeting in 1893, discussion centered on "erecting a monument to the memory of the Captain at his resting place near Glen Cove."